Silverwater (Parramatta - NSW)

 An assessment of population growth drivers in Silverwater reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of February 2026, the estimated population of the suburb of Silverwater (Parramatta - NSW) is around 3,622.
+As of Feb 2026, the estimated population of the suburb of Silverwater (Parramatta - NSW) is around 3,622.
 This reflects an increase of 22 people since the 2021 Census, which reported a population of 3,600.
-The change is inferred from AreaSearch's estimate of the resident population at 3,615 following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,341 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration contributing approximately 70.0% of overall population gains during recent periods.
+The change is inferred from the resident population of 3,615 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,341 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of national areas, with the suburb expected to expand by 308 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 6.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Silverwater is expected to expand by 319 persons to 2041, reflecting an increase of 8.6% in total over the 17 years.

 Frequently Asked Questions - Population